Neurotech-Davis/Neurotech-Wiki/src/bci_pipeline/bci_pipeline_example.md

 **Extras**

-We are so excited to see all the cool ideas and amazing projects built by our fellow Neuroteches!
+We are so excited to see all the cool ideas and amazing projects built by our fellow Neurotechies!

 <img src="https://github.com/user-attachments/assets/0146e680-affd-49e7-8442-74634ccc68ef" width="200">